BYUCS452F2020/the_fold/README.md

 I have already built a version of this and it's on the app store, but for this project we would be recreating or improving the current backend for the first half of the project and then switching everything to firestore for the second half.

 ### Details
-- Team Size: Me and one to two other people
+- Team Size: Me and one other person
 - NoSQL DB Type: Document Based (FireStore specifically)
 - Business: This will be a free service with small, non-consequential in app purchases.
 - Legal: The business is a Utah LLC.